venturesoft/EmporiumsNewClothes/README.md

     openssl pkcs12 -in cert.p12 -out cert.pem -nodes -clcerts

 #### Set up SSL
 Apple Pay requires your site to be hosted over HTTPS.
-Generate your SSL certificate, and place the certificate and key in this example's `Emporium/certificates` directory.
+Generate your SSL certificate, and if required obtain intermediary certificates.
+Name the certificate bundle `bundle.crt` and name the key `private.key` and place them in a local directory e.g. `/home/user/private/EmporiumsNewClothes`

+#### Download the Apple domain association file
+Apple uses a file to verify ownership of your domain e.g. `apple-developer-merchantid-domain-association`.
+Download this file and add it to a directory named `verification` in your local directory e.g. `/home/user/private/EmporiumsNewClothes/verification`

 #### Run the example
 ```
-git clone https://github.com/venturesoft/emporiumsnewclothes && cd emporiumsnewclothes
+git clone https://github.com/venturesoft/EmporiumsNewClothes.git && cd EmporiumsNewClothes
-printf 'PRIVATE_DIR=%s\n' /home/user/private > .env
+printf 'PRIVATE_DIR=%s\n' /home/user/private/EmporiumsNewClothes > .env
 docker-compose build && docker-compose up
 ```
+> NOTE
+> Replace `/home/user/private/EmporiumsNewClothes` with the path to your local directory.

 ## Resources
 A number of resources are available to help you with Apple Pay.